 “Oh I get it, you just happened to have great luck.
 You must have just guessed the answers to every question,” Lynx said with a laugh.
 “What a nuisance, you either have terrible luck that gets us into trouble or great luck that allows you do things like this.”

-“There we go again…” Ray sighed.
-“I told you before; I’m not some kind of supernatural jinx.
+“There you go again,” Ray sighed.
+“I told you before, I’m not some kind of supernatural jinx.
 And no, I didn’t just guess all of the answers, I actually knew all the answers.
 It was quite easy to work them out.”

 “I refuse to believe that!”
 Lynx shouted.
 “It’s either you cheated, or you just got lucky.
 There is no other way you could have pulled that off!”

 “What is it going to take to make you shut up and stop treating me like an idiot all the time?!”
-Ray growled jumping out of his seat.
+Ray growled jumping out of his seat and slamming his book on the desk.
 “I’ve had enough of you being on my case all the time!”

 “Then show me some proof, maybe then I’d believe you!”
 Lynx argued.
 “Until then your just another moron.”

 “Because all you are is a nuisance,” Lynx stated, placing his right hand on his hip and smirked.
-“Sure your quite handy in battle, but other than that you’re nothing more than a worthless warrior.
-In fact, I think everyone is stupid for thinking your actually useful.
-Anyone could do the things you do, there’s nothing special about you at all.
-You’re not strong enough to be regarded as one of my allies.”
+“Sure, your quite handy in battle, but anyone could do the things that you do if they really tried.
+I think everyone is stupid for thinking you are actually useful, there’s nothing special about you at all.
+In fact, I think you are absolutely useless.”

-“Oh yeah, and what is it that doesn’t make me what you consider to be strong?”
+“Oh yeah, and what makes you think that?”
 Ray asked with a growl.

 “Lynx that’s taking it too far!”
 Pennie shouted.

-Ray glared at Lync coldly with a hint of anger and shock in his eyes because of Lynx’s comment.
-It almost looked like her was about to snap and attack Lynx.
+Ray glared at Lynx coldly with a hint of shock in his eyes because of Lynx’s comment.
+He stood in complete silence as an evil grin appeared on Lynx’s face.

 After closing his eyes and taking a deep breath, Ray turned away from Lynx and returned to his desk.
 He grabbed his book and began to walk out of the room.

-“Lynx just what are you thinking?”
+“Lynx, just what were you thinking?!”
 Pennie yelled.
-“How could you say something so harsh.”
+“How could you say something so harsh?”